puristajs/purista/website/src/handbook/1._get-started/1_purista_cli.md

 The cli tool will guide you through all necessary steps.
 If you are installing in an existing project, no files will be overwritten and it might be, that you need to do some manual steps.

+## 1. Confirm installation

-1. confirm that you like to install PURISTA in the current folder
+Confirm that you like to install PURISTA in the current folder.
 Confirm by pressing enter or `y` key.

 ```bash
 ?
 Initialize PURISTA in current folder Yes
 ```

+## 2. Global vs local

-2. decide how you like to install the cli tool for further usage.
+Decide how you like to install the cli tool for further usage.

 If you install PURISTA cli globally or as local project develop-dependency.
 Global installation is recommended, as you are able to simply execute the cli tool with `purista` command.